 Ragtag Bunch of Misfits: The group is initially composed of people who just happened to be in the online chatroom when Bejan made his announcement; a media/comics student, an office IT worker, a Conspiracy Theorist and a delinquent child.

 Reality Retcon: Donaldson discovered that the 2002-2003 SARS outbreak wasn't actually a viral epidemic, but rather a bunch of unconnected respiratory infections.
 The Network responded by disgracing and discrediting him so that no one would take him seriously.
+The Series 2 premiere devoted a major part of its running time to linking real world events to the series' backstory.
+For example, the assassination of Aldo Moro, the Conservative Party's victory in 1979, the murders of Richard Sykes and Airey Neave, along with the Three Mile Island incident all had involvement with members of the Network.

 Real Name as an Alias: Despite going to great lengths to ensure he can't be tracked online, Wilson still goes by the username "Wilson Wilson," precisely because it's such an implausible name to begin with.